oit-ipbl/image_processing/basics/basics_02.md

     ```python
     writer.write(frame)
     ```
-- The following line in `video_recorder.py` is in order to close the writer before it's finished the program.
+- The following line in `video_recorder.py` is in order to close the writer before the program is finished.
     ```python
     writer.release()
     ```